-General Guidelines
+4 General Guidelines

-It is the policy of the Head of School, Executive Head Teacher and Local Governing Body, so far as is reasonably practicable, to:
+The Keys Academy Trust requires that the Executive Head Teacher/Headteacher/Head of School and Local Governing Body, as far as is reasonably practicable, to:

-- 1. establish and maintain a safe and healthy environment throughout the school; - 2. establish and maintain safe working procedures among staff and pupils; - make arrangements for ensuring safety and absence of risks to health in connection with the use, handling, storage and transport of articles and substances; - 4. ensure the provision of sufficient information, instruction and supervision to enable all employees and pupils to avoid hazards and contribute positively to their own health and safety and to ensure that they have access to health and safety training as appropriate or as and when provided; - 5. maintain all areas under the control of the Governors and the Head of School, in a condition that is safe and without risk to health and to provide and maintain means of access to and from that place of work that are safe and without risk; - 6. formulate effective procedures for use in case of fire and for evacuating the School buildings, locking down the school site or evacuating the school site. - 7. lay down procedures to be followed in case of accident; - 8. teach safety as part of pupils' duties, where appropriate; - 9. provide and maintain adequate welfare facilities and seek advice from Wokingham Borough Council, as appropriate.
+- 1. establish and maintain a safe and healthy environment throughout the school; - 2. establish and maintain safe working procedures among staff and pupils; - 3. make arrangements for ensuring safety and absence of risks to health in connection with the use, handling, storage and transport of articles and substances; - 4. ensure the provision of sufficient information, instruction, and supervision to enable all employees and pupils to avoid hazards and contribute positively to their own health and safety and to ensure that they have access to health and safety training as appropriate or as and when provided; - 5. maintain all areas under the control of the Governors and the Executive Head Teacher/Headteacher/Head of School, in a condition that is safe and without risk to health and to provide and maintain means of access to and from that place of work that are safe and without risk; - 6. formulate effective procedures for use in case of fire and for evacuating the school buildings, locking down the school site or evacuating the school site. - 7. lay down procedures to be followed in case of accident; - 8. teach safety as part of pupils' duties, where appropriate; - 9. provide and maintain adequate welfare facilities and seek advice from the competent person of the Wokingham Borough Council Health and Safety team through its service level agreement with the Trust, as appropriate.

-Responsibility of the Governors and Head of School
+Responsibility of the Governors and Executive Head Teacher/Headteacher/Head of School

-The local governing body has ultimate responsibility for health and safety matters in the school, but will delegate day-to-day responsibility to the Head of School.
+The Trust has ultimate responsibility for health and safety matters in the school, but will delegate day-to-day responsibility to the Executive Head Teacher/Headteacher/Head of School.

-The local governing body has a duty to take reasonable steps to ensure that staff and pupils are not exposed to risks to their health and safety.
+The Local Governing Body has a duty to take reasonable steps to ensure that staff and pupils are not exposed to risks to their health and safety.
 This applies to activities on or off the school premises.